pushkar100/notes-clean-code-architecture/3-functions.md

 ## 1. Use default arguments instead of short circuiting or conditionals

+Be aware that if you use them, your function will only provide default values for `undefined` arguments.
+Other falsy values will not be replaced as it happens while short circuiting

 ```javascript
 // Bad!
 But was a necessity before ES2015...
 function setName(name) {